dhruvshan/ido-ux/src/docs/files/devguide04.md

 Once the auctions starts, the bidders get to start placing bids.
 They need to:

-- Approve the token (if first time)
+- Approve the token (if bidding for the first time)
 - Select the amount of bid tokens they are willing to commit to the auction
-- Select the maximum price willing to pay
+- Select the maximum price they are willing to pay
 - Initiate the order

-After submitting the transaction, the bidder’s bid will be validated, and the amount of bid tokens that they selected would be subtracted from their balance.
+After submitting the transaction, the bidder’s bid will be validated, and the amount of bidding tokens that they selected would be subtracted from their balance.

 Check out this [detailed guide](/#/docs/participate-as-a-bidder) for more info.

 _Note: It is important to note that many participants might submit new bids right before the auction closes, making it difficult to predict the clearing price of the auction ahead of time.
-Thus, it is important for bidders to submit their bids with the highest price they are comfortable to pay for the asset_
+Thus, it is important for bidders to submit their bids with the highest price they are comfortable in paying for the asset_

 #### 3. Seller: On-chain price calculation